dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

 If you want to use deep links to open other Android apps you should define an intent filter in your app.
-This can be achieved by adding the following code to the _Platforms/Android/AndroidManifest.xml_ file:
+This can be achieved by adding the following XML to the _Platforms/Android/AndroidManifest.xml_ file:

 ```xml
 <activity android:name="appName" android:exported="true">